 Change the fourth paragraphs of 9.19.2.6 as follows:

 For internal collisions occurring with the EDCA access method, the appropriate retry counters (short retry counter for MSDU, A-MSDU, or MMPDU and QSRC[AC] or long retry counter for MSDU, AMSDU, or MMPDU and QLRC[AC]) are incremented.
-For internal collisions occurring with the EDCA access method where dot11RobustAVStreamingImplemented is true, the appropriate drop-eligible retry counters (short drop-eligible retry counter for an(#2288) MSDU, A-MSDU, or MMPDU and QSDRC[AC], or long drop-eligible retry counter for an(#2288) MSDU, AMSDU, or MMPDU and QLDRC[AC]) are incremented when the collision occurs for MSDU, A-MSDU or MMPDU that has drop eligibility set.
+For internal collisions occurring with the EDCA access method where dot11RobustAVStreamingImplemented is true, the appropriate drop-eligible retry counters ( QSDRC[AC](#2282), and QLDRC[AC]) are incremented when the collision occurs for an MSDU, A-MSDU or MMPDU that has drop eligibility set to one.
 For transmissions that use Block Ack, the rules in 9.20.3 (Data and acknowledgment transfer using immediate Block Ack policy and delayed Block Ack policy) also apply.
 STAs shall retry failed transmissions until the transmission is successful or until the relevant retry limit is reached.

+10. MLME

+10.ae1 Management Frame QoS

+10.ae1.2 Management frame QoS policy configuration procedures

+10.ae1.2.1 Management frame QoS policy configuration in a BSS (#2081)

+Add the following paragraph to the end of 10.ae1.2.1

+An AP for which dot11AlternateEDCAActivated is true shall not use the alternate video (AAC_VI) nor alternate voice (AAC_VO) queues in its MFQ policy if there are any associated STAs that have the Alternate EDCA bit set to zero in their Extended Capabilities element.
+If all associated STAs have the Alternate EDCA bit set to one in the Extended Capabilities element of their most recent (Re)Association Request, an AP for which dot11AlternateEDCAActivated is true may use the alternate video (AAC_VO) or alternate voice (AAC_VI) in its MFQ policy.
+See 9.19.2.1

+Annex C

+(normative)

+ASN.1 encoding of the MAC and PHY MIB

+dot11IntermediateQueueLength OBJECT-TYPE

+SYNTAX INTEGER (1..32)

+MAX-ACCESS read-only

+STATUS current

+DESCRIPTION

+"This is a capability variable.

+Its value is determined by device capabilities.

+This attribute indicates the maximum number of MSDUs, A-MSDUs and MPDUs in the QVI and QVO intermediate queues."

+::= { dot11StationConfig <ANA> }

 References: